-At the end of year four, each PhD student continuing into year five is expected to complete the actions outlined in Section A of the 'Time to Completion Plan for PhD Students at End of Year 4' form

-(Appendix I) and provide the document to the advisory committee for evaluation at their committee meeting.
+At the end of year four, each PhD student continuing into year five is expected to complete the actions outlined in Section A of the 'Time to Completion Plan for PhD Students at End of Year 4' form (Appendix I) and provide the document to the advisory committee for evaluation at their committee meeting.
 This document should be approximately 1 page and contain a Gantt chart for evaluation.
 The document also contains a form (Section B) that is expected to be updated at consecutive committee meetings (every 6 months) until the student graduates.
 'Appendix I' provides simple form for student and committee to evaluate if the project is on track for a reasonable time to completion.
 If a thesis cannot be completed by year 6, a short justification must be provided and approved by the committee.
 This document must be combined with the committee meeting form and submitted to the department.

 If all committee members are not available to meet, the student may have the meeting with one member missing and meet with that member separately to get their feedback.
-Committee members may also participate in meetings via Skype or conference call.
+All Committee meetings are to be held in person, however, if there are extenuating circumstances, committee members may also participate in meetings via Skype or conference call.